tsaiweiwu/arch/Matlab.md

 - To view all the cluster profiles available
   > \>\> parallel.listProfiles

-  We can inspect the cluster profile with
+  We can get a handle of the cluster profile with
   > \>\> rf = parcluster('rockfish')

   ![image](https://github.com/tsaiweiwu/arch/assets/10214345/56e89476-b960-43f1-b6ca-00c0a825c407)